DetoxxeGaming/SWG-OrionDawn/README.md

 # SWG-OrionDawn
 SWG Orion Dawn is a Star Wars Galaxies Pre-CU server utilizing the SWGEmu Core3 Emulator.
-Its goal is to provide a custom experience to your Star Wars Galaxies Experience!
+Its goal is to provide a custom experience to your Star Wars Galaxies Adventure!